Parenthood (film): Plot

 The plot centers on the four Buckman siblings: Gil, Helen, Larry, and Susan.

 Gil Buckman, a St. Louis sales executive, is trying to balance his family and his career.
 When he finds out that his eldest son, Kevin, has emotional problems and needs psychological counseling and that his two younger children, Taylor and Justin, both have issues as well, he begins to blame himself and questions his abilities as a father.
 When his wife, Karen, becomes pregnant with their fourth child, he is unsure whether he can handle it.

 Gil is also frustrated and fearful that the financial burdens of another child and office politics at work are turning him into the detached workaholic he despised in his own father, Frank.
 Humbled by family and work issues, Gil opens up to Frank about his doubts as a parent.
 Frank tells him that he worries too much, and they have a reconciliation of sorts with Frank telling Gil that worry for one's children never ends.
 Gil is finally able to accept the life he has chosen after his elderly grandmother tells him the story of her first experience riding a roller coaster when she was young; she was amazed at all of the different emotions she experienced compared to the merry-go-round, which was simple and bland.

 Gil's sister Helen is a divorced bank manager and mother of two, Julie and Garry.
 Her wealthy dentist ex-husband wants nothing to do with their kids beyond his small child support payments, preferring to spend more time with his new family.
 Garry, who has just entered puberty, is quiet and withdrawn and likes to be alone in his room with a mysterious paper bag.
-At first, Helen worries that it contains drugs or alcohol, but later discovers that it actually contains pornography.
+At first, Helen worries that it contains drugs or alcohol, but later discovers that it actually contains pornography as Garry has discovered masturbation.
+Garry wants to stay with his father for a while, but his father refuses.
+Infuriated, Garry demolishes his office.